 The first team of reindeer to fill their sleigh with all of the gifts wins the race.

 Red Nose Wins

-When a player gets the red nose, he wins one of the prizes.
+When a player gets the red nose, they win one of the prizes.
 That player then sits out, and the red nose is put back into the bag.
 Play continues until everyone has pulled out the red nose and won a prize.

 04 of 07